Hiring a Web Designer? Ask These 6 Questions First.

 Studio Barn Creative only creates custom designed websites.
 We do not use pre-made templates.
 This ensures that your site is one-of-a-kind.
 The other benefit of a custom design is that we only include the parts, pieces, and plugins that are absolutely necessary for your site to function.
 This approach keeps your overall site file size to its absolute minimum.
 A smaller site means a faster site.

-As of July 2018, page speed is more important than ever according to Google.
-When a template is used, several potentially unnecessary or unused plugins are added to the site increasing file size.
+In July 2018 the world started hearing that page speed is more important than ever according to Google.
+When a template is used, several potentially unnecessary or unused plugins are added to the site increasing file size and slowing page speed.

 We have found that a designer may use a pre-made template because their skillset is still growing, or their time is limited, or they are targeting an audience with smaller budgets.
 If any of these is true, you may be limited to the initial pre-built functionality of that template.
 Or, the pre-made template may include a design that you’d like changed, but the designer won’t be able to make those updates.